-- (a) Restricted Site Locations.
-All of the following locations will be deemed "Restricted Site Locations" that require an exception pursuant to SECTION 13 of this Policy: - (1) any location within a residential zone; - (2) any location within 500 feet from a residential dwelling unit; - (3) any location within 500 feet from a daycare facility or primary school; - (4) any location within a Very High Fire Hazard Severity Zone; and - (5) any location within the Ecological Resource/Open Space/Park Zone. - (b) Location Preferences.
+- (a) Location Preferences.
 To better assist applicants and decision makers understand and respond to the community's aesthetic preferences and values, this subsection sets out listed preferences for locations to be used in connection with small wireless facilities in an ordered hierarchy.
-Applications that involve lesser-preferred locations may be approved so long as the applicant demonstrates by clear and convincing evidence in the written record that: (1) any more preferred locations or structures within 500 feet from the proposed site would be technically infeasible; and (2) if the proposed site or the most-preferred location within 500 feet from the proposed site is within a Restricted Site Location, the applicant qualifies for an exception pursuant to SECTION 13 of this Policy.
-The City prefers small cells in the public rights-of-way to be installed in locations, ordered from most preferred to least preferred, as follows: - (1) locations within industrial zones, commercial zones, business parks or office professional zones on or along prime arterials; - (2) locations within industrial zones, commercial zones, business parks or office professional zones on or along major arterials; - (3) locations within industrial zones, commercial zones, business parks or office professional zones on or along collector roads; - (4) locations within industrial zones, commercial zones, business parks or office professional zones on or along local streets; - (5) any location within 500 feet from any residential zone;
+Applications that involve lesser-preferred locations may be approved so long as the applicant demonstrates by clear and convincing evidence in the written record that either (1) no more preferred locations or structures exist within 500 feet from the proposed site; or (2) any more preferred locations or structures within 500 feet from the proposed site would be technically infeasible; and (3) for locations within residential zones, any location within a nonresidential zones within 500 feet from the proposed site would be technically infeasible.
+The City prefers small cells in the public rights-of-way to be installed in locations, ordered from most preferred to least preferred, as follows: - (1) locations within industrial zones, commercial zones, business parks or office professional zones on or along prime arterials; - (2) locations within industrial zones, commercial zones, business parks or office professional zones on or along major arterials; - (3) locations within industrial zones, commercial zones, business parks or office professional zones on or along collector roads; - (4) locations within industrial zones, commercial zones, business parks or office professional zones on or along local streets; - (5) locations within residential zones on or along prime arterials;